REGISTRATION FOR THE 2022 INVITE IS FULL

 Please note: Courses may be dependent on natural snow and ongoing progress on the snowmaking loop.
 We will strive to keep all teams apprised of our trail conditions.
 Courses described below are considered tentative.

-The relay loop will be basically the same as last year.
-Out of the lower stadium, up the Ridgeline to Coaches Corner, then back down to the stadium.
-Sprint finals may be moved to Meadow trail if race is delayed.
+Out of the lower stadium, up to Coaches Corner, then back down to the stadium.

-Any teams pre-skiing (i.e., before Saturday) must purchase and display passes for all skiers and coaches.
+Any teams skiing the course before or after Saturday must purchase and display passes for all skiers and coaches.

 Racers displaying their bibs do not need to display a ski pass on Saturday.
 All other skiers must be displaying a ski pass.